Manage the setup stack by yourself

 Stop the setup

-To stop the setup, you can run the following command from the docker-compose-scripts
+To stop the setup, you can run the following command from the sedge-data

 directory: